oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/invocation_interfaces/README.md

 A total of six source files are in the `src/` directory, declaring a total of six kernels.
 Four kernels use the functor programming model, and the other two use the lambda programming model.

-For functor programming model, one kernel is declared with register-mapped kernel invocation interface inferred by default by the compiler and the other three are explicitly declared with streaming kernel invocation interface, one demonstrates streaming kernel invocation interface with a `ready_in` interface through `sycl::ext::intel::experimental::streaming_interface_accept_downstream_stall` property that allows down-stream components to backpressure, the other demonstrates the streaming kernel invocation interface without a `ready_in` interface through `sycl::ext::intel::experimental::streaming_interface_remove_downstream_stall` property that does not allows down-stream components to backpressure and another demonstrates the streaming pipelined kernel invocation interface.
+For functor programming model, one kernel is declared with register-mapped kernel invocation interface inferred by default by the compiler and the other three are explicitly declared with streaming kernel invocation interface, two demonstrate streaming kernel invocation interface with a `ready_in` interface through `sycl::ext::intel::experimental::streaming_interface<>` and `sycl::ext::intel::experimental::streaming_interface_accept_downstream_stall` property that allows down-stream components to backpressure, the other demonstrates the streaming kernel invocation interface without a `ready_in` interface through `sycl::ext::intel::experimental::streaming_interface_remove_downstream_stall` property that does not allows down-stream components to backpressure and another demonstrates the streaming pipelined kernel invocation interface.

 For lambda programming model, one kernel is declared with the register-mapped kernel invocation interface inferred by default by the compiler and the other kernel is explicitly declared with the streaming kernel invocation interface without a `ready_in` interface through `sycl::ext::intel::experimental::streaming_interface_remove_downstream_stall` property that does not allows down-stream components to backpressure.